 In Longwood Northwest, the current vacancy rate is 2.6%, which is a lower rate of vacancies than 83.0% of all neighborhoods in the U.S. This means that the housing supply in Longwood Northwest is very tight compared to the demand for property here.

-In addition, one of the unique characteristics of the Longwood Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.
+In addition, the Longwood Northwest neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.

 The Longwood Northwest neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 61,903 persons per square mile in the neighborhood, it is more packed with people than 98.9% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Longwood Northwest neighborhood is among the top 5% of American neighborhoods in terms of walkability.